Our Dream & Vision - by Gabriella

 Environmental work and biodiversity conservation is our passion and one of our top priorities.
 Since 2019 we completed a massive invasive alien clearing programme.
 The big plan is to rehabilitate and re-tree the indigenous riverine corridor.
 In 2019/2020 we initially worked in conjunction with The Grootvadersbosch Conservancy NGO and have been blessed with an array of amazing consultants.
 Grootvadersbosch conservancy does incredible work and we have been so grateful to partner with them for this important project.
 Link: gvbconservancy.co.za

-• 2019 - 2021: Completed 99% phase 1 - Remove of large wattle forest from the other side of the river.
+- 2019 - 2021: Completed 99% phase 1 - Remove of large wattle forest from the other side of the river.
 (With Grootvadersbosch Conservancy).
-First of the Follow-ups there begin and still have to complete the last remaining felling of trees overhanging the river (the trickiest to remove).
+First of the Follow-ups there began and still had to complete the last remaining felling of trees overhanging the river (the trickiest to remove).
 (Lockdown hindered operations).

-• 2022 -2023 - Follow ups continue in all cleared areas.
+- 2022 -2023 - Follow ups continued in all cleared areas.
 All wattle, bugweed and other invasives on other side of river are now gone.
 Tree regeneration is astounding.
 Experiment with planting keurboom, cape yellow-wood, white stinkwood and some others in some areas (very successful).
 However, we see that allowing what comes up naturally to flourish may be the best long term method.

 The indigenous Tree Species: See List